stefanheule/obsidian/README.md

 - High contrast colors, clearly visible in most light conditions.
 - Display of the current date (day and month) as well as day of the week.
 - The date display is never obstructed by the watch hands.
 If they would cover the date, the date moves slightly to the side.
+- Display the current weather information (icon and temperature).
+Just like the date, this information is never obstructed.
+- Weather information in Celcius or Fahrentheit.
+Weather information source is configurable to use either [openweathermap.org](http://openweathermap.org/) or [forecast.io][http://forecast.io/).
 - Display of the battery level.
 - Change in background for low battery levels (yellow at 30%, orange at 20%, and red at 10%).
 - Vibrates when the bluetooth connection is lost or regained, shows an information overlay for a few seconds and keeps showing an icon when no connection is available.